peter88213/nvhelp-en/source/export_menu.rst

 Show Plot list
 --------------

-Show sections, arcs, and plot points.
-This will generate a list-formatted HTML file, and launch your system’s web browser for displaying it.
+Show sections, plot lines, and plot points.
+This will generate a list-formatted HTML file, and launch your system’s web browser to display it.

 -  The Report is a temporary file, auto-deleted on program exit.
 -  If needed, you can have your web browser save or print it.